sdiehl/wiwinwlh/tutorial.md

 * [Debian Packages](https://downloads.haskell.org/~debian/)
 * [Debian PPA](https://launchpad.net/~hvr/+archive/ubuntu/ghc)

-Inside of scripting and operations tools it is common to to install the following apt repositories to install the signed GHC and cabal-install binaries if using Cabal as the primary build system.
+For scripts and operations tools, it is common to include commands to add the following apt repositories, and then using these to install the signed GHC and cabal-install binaries (if using Cabal as the primary build system).

 ```bash
 $ sudo add-apt-repository -y ppa:hvr/ghc